 If you check the label of a krill oil supplement, you’ll notice that it contains less DHA than comparable fish oil supplements.

 However, krill oil is more bioavailable and more readily absorbed than fish oil, and consequently often outperforms fish oil in clinical trials.

-The DHA molecules in krill oil are attached to phospholipids, which facilitate the passage of DHA through the intestinal wall and increasing uptake into the brain.
-(44)
+The DHA molecules in krill oil are attached to phospholipids, which facilitate the passage of DHA through the intestinal wall and increase uptake into the brain.

-However, krill oil supplements usually cost considerably more per dose than fish oil.
+However, krill oil supplements usually cost more per dose than fish oil.

 The Benefits of Algal DHA Supplements

 Some DHA supplements are made from algae.